charligrlcode/100-days-of-code/r1-log.md

 ### R1D4
 Working through:
-adding images to screen (sum:the img element can use scrn attribute to point to the image that youi wanted displayed
+-adding images to screen (sum:the img element can use scrn attribute to point to the image that youi wanted displayed -adding borders around